banner

 he grabs his grub and flies off.

-or like a fish I can swim deep,
+then like a fish I graze the waves.

-and see a sky full of exotic stars.
+soon a sky full of exotic stars will appear.

 this, the perfect place